Come to one of our preparatory meetings for Denk Mal Am Ort 2019 or simply contact us by email.

 How can I find out whether the house or apartment I live in was the home of someone persecuted during the Nazi era?

-⦁ Older residents are often familiar with the history of your house or neighboring houses.
+⦁ Older residents are often familiar with the history of your house or neighbouring houses.
 Listening to them can be rewarding.

 ⦁ The Berlin directories are filed as microfiches in the BERLINER STADTBIBLIOTHEK.
 Addresses appear in alphabetical order according to streets, residents and firms.
 The microfiche is accessible to the public on request without prior notification.

 The Berlin Remembrance Book of Jewish Victims of National Socialism is also available at Stadtbibliothek Mitte, as is the Jewish directory for both 1929/1930 and 1931/1932.

 Mon-Fri: 10am to 7pm (Berlin studies)

 ⦁ The so-called supplementary cards to the national census records of 1939 with additional information on ancestry and education are kept in the BUNDESARCHIV BERLIN.
 On 17 May 1939, the residents of Berlin were called upon to declare whether all four grandparents were Jewish or non-Jewish and who else lived in their households.

 Digitalized data is available to the public following prior notification.
 You will need at least the name of the person you want to research.